Medically reviewed by Charlie Chen, MD

 - What types of risks am I taking with this surgery?
 Honesty is the key to the answer to this question.
 There are legitimate risks that should not be sloughed off as non-important.

 - How long is the recovery?
 What can’t I do right after the surgery?
-All recovery times are approximate, but you need to know the answer to this question so you can know how much time to take off from work.
+All recovery times are approximate as everyone responds to surgery differently, but you need to know the answer to this question so you can know how much time to take off from work.

 - Will I need extra help during the recovery time?
 Gathering up support is a preparatory step and often doesn’t work too well if you wait until after the surgery.